Debiasing Algorithm through Model Adaptation: Bias Evaluation and Causal Tracing

 In Figure~\ref{fig:7B_corrcoeff_mlp}, we observe the indirect effect of MLPs in each layer and token position of the 7B model.
 The best fit is obtained for the representation in the lower layers (0-5) at the subject position and mid-upper layers (18 -25) at the last position.
 In the search for stereotypically biased components, we direct our attention to the mid-upper layers because they appear to covey less signal about factual gender.
 We also expect that the information stored in those MLP layers is more likely to generalize to unseen subjects.
 Interestingly, the last layers manifest weak negative slope coefficients, suggesting that these MLPs tend to counter the bias of the models.

-In Figure~\ref{fig:7B_corrcoeff}, we show the results of casual tracing for attention and the whole layer.
+In Figure~\ref{fig:7B_corrcoeff} (in Appendix~\ref{sec:appendix-results}), we show the results of casual tracing for attention and the whole layer.
 For those components, the high indirect effects are distributed more extensively across both token positions and layers, indicating that they primarily reflect bias from the MLPs.
-For larger models, we observe analogous patterns shifted according to the total layer count (see Appendix~\ref{sec:appendix-results} for further details).
+For larger models, we observe analogous patterns shifted according to the total layer count.